 Part 8 — Stowage and restraint

+[Heading inserted in Gazette 22 Jun 2010 p.
+2730.]

 126. Duty on consignors

-A person must not consign for transport in or on a vehicle a load of dangerous goods that is a placard load if the person knows, or ought reasonably to know, that the goods or their packaging are not stowed, loaded or restrained in accordance with the ADG Code Part 8.
+(1) A person must not consign for transport in or on a vehicle a load of dangerous goods that is a placard load if the person knows, or ought reasonably to know, that the goods or their packaging are not, or will not be, stowed, loaded and restrained in accordance with the ADG Code Chapter 8.1.

+(2) A person must not consign a load of dangerous goods for transport in or on a transport unit if the person knows, or ought reasonably to know, that the transport unit is not, or will not be, restrained in accordance with the ADG Code Chapter 8.2.

 Penalty: a fine of $5 000.

+[Regulation 126 inserted in Gazette 22 Jun 2010 p.
+2730-1.]

 127. Duty on loaders

-A person who loads for transport in or on a vehicle a load of dangerous goods that is a placard load must ensure that the goods and their packaging are stowed, loaded and restrained in accordance with the ADG Code Part 8.
+(1) A person who loads a load of dangerous goods that is a placard load on to a vehicle for transport must ensure that the load is stowed, loaded and restrained in accordance with the ADG Code Chapter 8.1.

+(2) A person who loads for transport in or on a vehicle dangerous goods that are in a transport unit must ensure that the transport unit is restrained in accordance with the ADG Code Chapter 8.2.

-Penalty: a fine of $5 000.
+Penalty: a fine of $3 000.

+[Regulation 127 inserted in Gazette 22 Jun 2010 p.
+2731.]

 128. Duty on prime contractors and rail operators

-A prime contractor or rail operator must not transport in or on a vehicle a load of dangerous goods that is a placard load if the prime contractor or rail operator knows, or ought reasonably to know, that the goods or their packaging are not stowed, loaded or restrained in accordance with the ADG Code Part 8.
+(1) A prime contractor or rail operator must not transport in or on a vehicle a load of dangerous goods that is a placard load if the prime contractor or rail operator knows, or ought reasonably to know, that the goods or their packaging have not been stowed or loaded, or are not restrained, in accordance with the ADG Code Chapter 8.1.

+(2) A prime contractor or rail operator must not transport dangerous goods in or on a transport unit if the prime contractor or rail operator knows, or ought reasonably to know, that the goods or their packaging are not restrained in accordance with the ADG Code Chapter 8.2.

 Penalty: a fine of $5 000.

+[Regulation 128 inserted in Gazette 22 Jun 2010 p.
+2731-2.]

 129. Duty on drivers

-A person must not drive a road vehicle transporting a load of dangerous goods that is a placard load if the person knows, or ought reasonably to know, that the goods or their packaging are not stowed, loaded or restrained in accordance with the ADG Code Part 8.
+(1) A person must not drive a road vehicle transporting a load of dangerous goods that is a placard load if the person knows, or ought reasonably to know, that the goods or their packaging have not been stowed or loaded, or are not restrained, in accordance with the ADG Code Chapter 8.1.

+(2) A person must not drive a road vehicle transporting dangerous goods in a transport unit if the person knows, or ought reasonably to know, that the goods or their packaging are not restrained in accordance with the ADG Code Chapter 8.2.

 Penalty: a fine of $3 000.

+[Regulation 129 inserted in Gazette 22 Jun 2010 p.
+2732.]

 Part 9 — Segregation

 130. Application of Part